jvoigt/vatomouro/README.md

 - ansible for managing the hosts
 - mikrok8s as manager for k8s

+Sadly the rasp3 is not strong enough. so we just can use it for test. microk8s wont run on it.
 ### Network topology
 As my router is an old sh*ty tincan i cannot use real subnets or anything crasy...